Howard the Duck: Fictional character biography

 Howard's first appearance in comics is when he is abruptly abducted from his home planet by an unseen force and randomly dropped into the Florida Everglades by the demon-lord Thog the Nether-Spawn.
 He meets the Man-Thing, who had been attacked by Korrek of Katharta, and the three of them are confronted by warriors of the Congress of Realities.
 He then meets Dakimh the Enchanter and Dakimh banishes the warriors and transports Howard, Man-Thing, and Korrek to his castle, where they are joined by Jennifer Kale.
 They then travel to the realm of Therea and destroy Thog the Nether-Spawn.
 Howard then accidentally falls off the inter-dimensional stepping stones that the group were traveling on and materializes in Cleveland, Ohio, where he battles Garko the Man-Frog.
 Howard is arrested at this time for disturbing the peace and is mistaken for a mutant during a strip search, but is released because the police fear he has mutant abilities.
 Howard also briefly encounters and kills a vampiric cow named Bessie the Hellcow.

 Howard makes friends with an artists' model named Beverly Switzler and a bizarre series of encounters follow.
 He battles Pro-Rata, the cosmic accountant, then meets Spider-Man at the end of the battle.
-He battles Turnip-Man and the Kidney Lady, who would become a semi-recurring character over the years, then learns the fictional martial art of "Quack-Fu".
-Howard then encounters the Winky Man, who is actually the sleepwalking alter-ego of Beverly's artist friend, Paul Same, who would become a series regular and later become the pair's roommate.
-Howard also briefly becomes a wrestler.
+He battles Turnip-Man and the Kidney Lady, then learns the fictional martial art of "Quack-Fu".
+Howard then encounters the Winky Man, who is actually the sleepwalking alter-ego of Beverly's artist friend, Paul Same, Howard also briefly becomes a wrestler.